Didier Drogba: Philanthropy

 Some players win trophies.
 Others inspire people.
 It is not hyperbole to say Didier Drogba did both and helped to end a civil war.

 — —Carl Anka for the BBC, Didier Drogba was the 'clutch' centre-forward who united a nation.

 Drogba is credited with helping bring peace to his country.
 After the Ivory Coast qualified for the 2006 World Cup by defeating Sudan on 8 October 2005, Drogba made a desperate plea to the combatants, asking them to lay down their arms, a plea which was answered with a ceasefire after five years of civil war.
 Carl Anka writes, "torn by religious and political tensions, Drogba seized a unifying moment for his country and invited TV cameras into the Elephants changing room where he made a speech to the camera.
 The man spoke and a nation listened — the elections went off without bloodshed."
 Drogba helped move an African Cup of Nations qualifier match to the stadium of Bouake, a move that helped confirm the peace process.
 On 24 January 2007, Drogba was appointed by the United Nations Development Programme (UNDP) as a Goodwill Ambassador.
 The UNDP were impressed with his charity work and believed that he would help raise awareness on African issues.
 His involvement in the peace process led to Time magazine naming Drogba one of the world's 100 most influential people for 2010.

 Sponsored by Nike and sporting their Nike Mercurial Vapor boots, Drogba teamed up with Nike and U2 frontman Bono to support an AIDS charity.

-Drogba's charity work continued when, in late 2009, he announced he would be donating the £3 million signing on fee for his endorsement of Pepsi for the construction of a hospital in his hometown of Abidjan.
+Drogba's charity work continued when, in late 2009, he announced he would donate the £3 million signing on fee for his endorsement of Pepsi for the construction of a hospital in his hometown of Abidjan.
 This work was done through Drogba's recently created "Didier Drogba Foundation" and Chelsea announced they too would donate the fee for the deal toward the Foundation's project.
-Drogba decided on building the hospital after a recent trip to the Ivorian capital's other hospitals, saying "I decided the Foundation's first project should be to build and fund a hospital giving people basic healthcare and a chance just to stay alive."
-The same year, Drogba teamed up with sportswear company Nike (whom he is sponsored by) and U2 frontman Bono on the eve of World AIDS Day to fight AIDS, Tuberculosis and Malaria.
+Drogba decided to build the hospital after a trip to Abidjan's other hospitals, saying, "I decided the Foundation's first project should be to build and fund a hospital giving people basic healthcare and a chance just to stay alive."
+The same year, Drogba teamed up with sportswear company Nike (which sponsors him) and U2 frontman Bono on the eve of World AIDS Day to fight AIDS, tuberculosis and malaria.
 Drogba said, "It's a big honour and pleasure for me to be linked with Bono and try to help him save some lives.
 AIDS and HIV is something that really destroyed Africa, and people don't really realise how easy it is to save lives — only two pills a day, which is 40 cents."